 Last month, I told you about The Family Dinner Cookbook and how it inspired me to create new traditions to make dinnertime more special and fun for my family.
 One idea from the book that I’ve already put into action is Taco Tuesdays.
-So far, it’s been a hit; the kids wake up on Tuesdays all “Yay, it’s taco night!”
+So far, it’s been a hit: the kids wake up on Tuesdays all “Yay, it’s taco night!”
 We’ve tried all sorts of tacos (definitely try these fish tacos) but these chicken tacos are the kids’ favorite.
 They’re a healthier spin on traditional beef tacos — and they’re just as good, if not better.

 Normally, I don’t believe in hiding vegetables but in this case I dice them very small so my kids don’t notice them (or at least they can’t pick them out).
 I figure what they don’t know won’t hurt them, and one night where I’m not nagging them to eat their vegetables is good for all of us.